deepnsoul/deepnsoul.github.io/_posts/2020-03-21-why_am_takeoff.md

 ---
-title: Why the astrology took off again?
+title: Why the astrology still remain with us?
 tags: astrology
 ---